 Connect your devices via NFC and Bluetooth, with multipoint connectivity allowing more than one phone to be paired at once.
 This makes controlling the tunes during a gathering or party much more convenient.
 There's also a microphone so that you can use those smart features.

 The big downside of the Soundlink Color II is its battery life, which only promises 8 hours of playback.
 This will likely be enough for one session but pales compared to the other outdoor speakers on this list.

 When looking to buy a waterproof speaker suitable for outdoor use, there are a few factors that you'll need to consider:

 Mains or wireless?

-When choosing the best outdoor speaker, probably the first question to ask is do you want a model that replies on mains electricity or a portable, wireless speaker?
+When choosing the best outdoor speaker, the first question is, do you want a model that replies on mains electricity or a portable, wireless speaker?

-Next think about how waterproof you need your outdoor speaker to be.
+Next, think about how waterproof you need your outdoor speaker to be.
 All models we have chosen are either waterproof or water-resistant.
-If you are going to be keeping your speaker covered in a gazebo or something similar, you can get away with a speaker that's just water resistant, but if it's going to be open to the elements or near a pool, pick a waterproof speaker to ensure that it's fully waterproof.
+However, suppose you will keep your speaker covered in a gazebo or something similar.
+In that case, you can get away with a speaker that's just water-resistant, but if it's going to be open to the elements or near a pool, pick a waterproof speaker to ensure that it's fully waterproof.

 Then there are any extra features to consider.
-Do you need a speaker that allows you to charge your other devices?
+For example, do you need a speaker that allows you to charge your other devices?
 Does it need to have a microphone too so you can answer calls?
 Do you want more than one person to be able to control the speaker?